feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 > [Change blindness] is the phenomenon where **seemingly striking or obvious changes are not noticed**. -- Milan Verma on [BBC](http://www.bbc.co.uk/news/10284925)

+Check out this excellent video from the psychology study where "change blindness" was first proven outside the lab:

+<iframe width="640" height="480" src="http://www.youtube.com/embed/FWSxSQsspiQ#t=11s" frameborder="0" allowfullscreen></iframe>

 Read more about [change blindness](http://en.wikipedia.org/wiki/Change_blindness) on Wikipedia.

-## Human are terrible at spotting subtle changes
+## Humans are terrible at spotting subtle changes

 If this attack were used in the wild, I bet at least 10% of web users would get phished (probably many more).